Suggested links

 • Naltrexone

-The type of facility where you seek your medical detox may depend on your specific treatment plan (i.e. if you are also seeking a rehab program), as well as the severity of your addiction and the level of risk that comes with your withdrawal symptoms.
+The type of facility where you seek your medical detox may depend on your specific treatment plan (i.e., if you are also seeking a rehab program), as well as the severity of your addiction and the level of risk that comes with your withdrawal symptoms.

 Inpatient Detox

-Inpatient medical detox services are recommended for individuals with more severe addiction or other serious health issues.
 Inpatient detox requires the patient to check into and stay at a treatment facility during the entire detoxification process.
-During their stay, medical professionals can monitor their vitals and provide adjustments to medication or treatment as needed.
+During their stay, medical professionals can monitor their vitals and adjust medication or treatment as needed.

-Patients at inpatient facilities also have 24/7 access to life support services which may be necessary for those recovering from addiction to benzodiazepines or alcohol.
+Patients at inpatient facilities also have 24/7 access to life support services, which may be necessary for those recovering from addiction to benzodiazepines or alcohol.

 Outpatient Detox